inspr/core-legacy/doc/yamls.md

 - review the TODO sections
 - ask about the annotation on the node metadata, comparison with the environment variable
 - ask to pedrinho to review the whole thing
+- ask which is prefered the table or the list
+- format table to have a bigger column